 (g) All records required to be kept pursuant to this regulation shall be made available to the secretary as specified in K.A.R.
 4-4-921.

-(Authorized by and implementing K.S.A.
-1989 Supp.
-2-1227; effective Jan.
-14, 1991.)
+K.A.R.
 4-4-920.
 Storage and handling of dry bulk fertilizer. (a) Dry fertilizer materials shall be stored and handled in a manner which prevents pollution of groundwater by minimizing losses of the dry fertilizer or dry fertilizer materials to the air, surface water, groundwater, or subsoil.